Diabetes and GI Diseases

 Nonmedication Options: Intravenous fluids with supplemental electrolyte solutions administered through an indwelling central venous catheter sometimes are needed for refractory high output secretory diabetic diarrhea.

-Management of fecal incontinence associated with diabetes relies on controlling any associated diarrhea as well as measures specifically designed to improve impaired anorectal function.
-As with recommendations for gastroparesis, optimizing glycemic control has been advocated as high blood sugars can inhibit anal function and reduce rectal compliance.
+Management of fecal incontinence associated with diabetes relies on controlling the associated diarrhea as well as measures specifically designed to improve anorectal function.

 Medication Therapy: If the diabetic with fecal incontinence has associated diarrhea, the medication recommendations for diabetic diarrhea listed above are appropriate.